 Understanding your team

-As a leader you might have a strategy as well written as a symphony by Mozart, but if your orchestra is not well conducted, then noise will prevail over music.
+As a leader you might have a strategy as well written as a Mozart’s symphony, but if your orchestra is not well conducted, then noise will prevail over music.
 So, what are some leadership tips which we can learn from an orchestra conductor?

 Top 10 Lessons from A Conductor

 I have outlined the Top 10 lessons of leadership from an orchestra conductor (some lessons extracted from Michael Hyatt’s excellent piece on the Symphony Conductor):

 - Great conductors always start with a musical score and a clear musical “vision” of how it should sound.
 Do you have a clear vision of your end goal?
 Do you have a plan (musical score) that will help you achieve your vision?

 - Practice makes perfect – even in business.
 The best concerts are well rehearsed no matter how great the conductor is.
 Are you practicing your leadership?
 Or do you assume that you will automatically produce great leadership ‘music’ without practice?